roooodcastro/roooodcastro.github.io/_drafts/2020-05-16-piu-dance-pad.md

 {photo of new naked structure with wood/3d printed pad frame}

-### Pads
+### Panels

-Each individual pad is made out of 10mm clear polycarbonate acrylic, and the art on them was printed in regular, office A4 paper, and glued on with regular white glue.
+Each individual panel (also called a pad) is made of 10mm clear polycarbonate acrylic sheets, and the art on them was printed in regular, office A4 paper, and glued on with regular white glue.
 It's far from ideal, and it clearly shows, but it's easy to scrape it off in the future to upgrate to something more proper.
+10mm seems quite thin to support the weight of adults smashing the panels, but so far it has proven to be very apt for the job.

 {photo of acrylic pads with glued art}

 ### Step sensors

 Everyone that has tried to build one of these knows that the trickiest parts of the build are probably the sensors.
-The sensors detect when the player is stepping on the pad, and send this input to the game.
+The sensors detect when the player is stepping on the panel, and send this input to the game.
 There are many ways to build an effective sensors.
-Arguably the simplest option is to mount a conductive plate on the pad and another on the frame, and find a way to keep them apart, allowing them to contact each other when pressure is applied to them.
+Arguably the simplest option is to mount a conductive plate on the panel and another on the frame, and find a way to keep them apart, allowing them to contact each other when pressure is applied to them.
 This approach is electrically equivalent to a momentary push button, and is very easy to use with Arduino.
 I decided to create a sensor out of 3D printed parts, so I iterated over many designs and reached this final form of the sensor, which works beautifully and so far hasn't given me any issues, and me and my wife have been playing PIU at home for months now.
-Each pad uses 4 sensors, one on each side, making it easy to trigger it by stepping anywhere on the pad, center or not.
+Each panel uses 4 sensors, one on each side, making it easy to trigger it by stepping anywhere on the panel, center or not.

 {% include
   image.html
   name="sensor_disassembled.jpg|four_sensors.jpg"
-  description="The sensor flexes with pressure, creating electric contact|Four sensors aligned to form a pad"
+  description="The sensor flexes with pressure, creating electric contact|Four sensors aligned like they would on a panel"
 %}

 ### Electronics

-Underneath each pad there are 8 LEDs that light up the pad whenever a player steps on them, also to emulate the official pads.
+Underneath each panel there are 8 LEDs that light it up whenever a player steps on them, also to emulate the official pads.
 The whole pad, including the LEDs, is controlled by an Arduino Leonardo.
 The Leonardo was chosen because it can act natively as a USB keyboard/mouse/game controller.
 When the pad is connected to a PC, it shows up as a generic HID game controller with 5 buttons, making it very easy to setup key mappings on games such as [Stepmania](https://www.stepmania.com/) or [StepF2](http://stepf2.blogspot.com/) (which is what I use).
 One of the main limitations of this pad is that it can't be used with the official game distribution (the official HDD), as that needs a very specific hardware setup, and proprietary IO boards.